 One way ticket to Eckerö Line costs about 19 euros and a trip back is included if you travel during the same day.
 Otherwise, a return ticket booked on different day costs a little more.

-The fastest connection between Helsinki and Tallinn is offered by Linda Line.
-The travel time is just 1h and 30 minutes.
-The ship operates only during the summer and it is expected to be operational again on July 2018.
+The fastest connection between Helsinki and Tallinn was offered by Linda Line.
+The travel time was just 1h and 30 minutes.
+The ship operated only during summers and but no-one knows if it continues it operations in the summer 2019.
 Unlike the above ferry companies, Linda Line is not safe to operate during winter season because of its small size.

 The speed comes with drawbacks.
 The ships are small and crowded.
 Usually they can't operate with high winds and waves.
-All other companies can operate in almost any weather.
+All other companies can operate in almost any weather even in the winter.
 Linda Line is more unstable during windy times making people suffer easier from seasickness compared to the bigger ferries.

 If you are just finding a fast way to cross Baltic Sea and you do not want to enjoy the cruise feeling, Linda Line may be your choice.
 It is usually a little cheaper than the other companies and it operates many departures per day.
 Be prepared that your journey may be cancelled if high winds occurs.
 Unfortunately, that is not uncommon in the Baltic Sea.